 At the 2018 Student Employee and Staff Appreciation Luncheon held in the lower courtyard at Rivera Library, we also recognized these 27 library student employees who will graduate with UC Riverside’s Class of 2018: Majany Alcantar, Abigail Arreola, Anastacia Azor, Adrian Barragan, Henry Cho, Jessica Reyes Flores, Alondra Gomez-Andrade, Candice Kim, Joyce Kim, Hayden Jackson, Mohamed Jawara, Dana Jee, Eli Labinger, Stephanie Lim, Leilani Lopez, KaJuan Matthews, Samantha Oh, Melinda Pho, Rebecca Raven, Ricardo (Ricky) Rios, David Roualdes, Nicole Prado, Mary Sarchizian, Abigail (Abby) Siegel, Samuel Tang, Hogan Tran, and Kiara Wright.

-We asked our 2018 graduates to share their favorite memories from their time spent working at UCR Library, and what they would miss most about working here.
+We asked our 2018 graduates to share their favorite memories from their time spent working at the UCR Library, and what they would miss most about working here.
 Here are some of their responses:

 “My favorite memory from working at the library is seeing Scotty and getting free snacks during midterms week.
-What I will miss most about working at the library is not seeing all the people that I have gotten to know these past 4 years while working here.” – Joyce Kim
+What I will miss most about working at the library is not seeing all the people that I have gotten to know these past four years while working here.” – Joyce Kim

 “Both my favorite memory and the aspect about working in the library I'm going to miss most have to do with my coworkers.
 I've met the most amazing people in Special Collections and I can confidently say that I have best friends I would have never met if it weren't for the library.
-I'm lucky enough to have found someone from my hometown but those I'm leaving behind will be sincerely missed!
+I'm lucky enough to have found someone from my hometown, but those I'm leaving behind will be sincerely missed!
 With my brother starting his college adventure in Southern California, I'm excited to say that I hope to return for a visit soon.” – Leilani Lopez

 “My favorite memories are going to be the night shifts with LSM [Library Security Monitors].
-I always was a night owl and it was kind of funny get my mind off finals.
+I always was a night owl and it was kind of funny to get my mind off finals.
 I am going to miss everyone I got to work with.
-Whether it be in the break room at Orbach or in the back room in Rivera, it was always a pleasure to just small talk to other workers.
+Whether it be in the break room at Orbach or in the back room in Rivera, it was always a pleasure to just small talk with other workers.
 The work environment has always been something I loved about this job and I'm going to miss it.” – Ricky Rios

 “What I will miss most about working at the library would be the flexibility of schedule here.
-I know once I enter a different job outside of UCR it’ll be hard to have a flexible work schedule but I am grateful that UCR library provided me with a flexible schedule so I can manage my class schedule and family.” – Majany Alcantar
+I know once I enter a different job outside of UCR it’ll be hard to have a flexible work schedule, but I am grateful that UCR Library provided me with a flexible schedule so I can manage my class schedule and family.” – Majany Alcantar

 “I enjoyed scripting a streamlined process for imaging patron computers, which we have been using for a couple years now.
 It was a fun learning experience that I was able to apply immediately.
 I will miss the flexible hours and friendliness of the library staff.” – Sam Tang